Robbins station

 Robbins is a station on Metra's Rock Island District line located in Robbins, Illinois.
 Robbins is located at 139th and Utica.
 The station is 17.2 mi from LaSalle Street Station, the northern terminus of the Rock Island District line.
 In Metra's zone-based fare structure, Robbins is located in zone 2.
 As of 2018, Robbins is the 203rd busiest of Metra's 236 non-downtown stations, with an average of 65 weekday boardings.
 Robbins consists of two side platforms which serve two tracks.
 The station has a small station house on the inbound track, but there is no ticket agent.
 Parking is available in an adjacent lot.

-As of 2022, Robbins is served as a flag stop by 42 trains (21 in each direction) on weekdays, by 21 trains (10 inbound, 11 outbound) on Saturdays, and by 16 trains (eight in each direction) on Sundays and holidays.
+As of June 2026, Robbins is served by 45 trains (22 inbound and 23 outbound) on weekdays and by 26 trains (13 in each direction) on weekends and holidays.

 Tracks

 There are two tracks at Robbins.
 Trains from Chicago run on track 2 (the north track) and trains to Chicago run on track 1 (the south track.)